 One of the ways to overcome this barrier for any foreign company willing to open a business in China is to hire an interpreter who can give instructions or feedback in their local language.
 This will prevent any miscommunication.

-This can be done through the Federation of Translators or American Translators Association.
-However, it is highly suggested to outsource the professional agency who will look after all the operations without any risk of conflict that could arise from communication or cultural differences.
+This can be done through the Federation of Translators or the American Translators Association.
+However, it is highly suggested to outsource the professional agency that will look after all the operations without any risk of conflict that could arise from communication or cultural differences.

 China is not a simple market, but it is the most dynamic market in the world.
-Many foreign companies failed in China, even multinationals with large investment did not succeed because they struggled to adapt to the different market, faced fierce local competition and failed to understand the essence of running a business in China; Amazon VS Alibaba, Google VS Baidu, in both these cases the Chinese domestic competition won.
+Many foreign companies failed in China, even multinationals with large investments did not succeed because they struggled to adapt to the different markets, faced fierce local competition, and failed to understand the essence of running a business in China; Amazon VS Alibaba, Google VS Baidu, in both these cases the Chinese domestic competition won.

 On the other hand, many companies are successful when they can adapt and tailor their proposition to the Chinese market in the right way.